State Humanities Councils General Operating Support Grants

 ALERT from SAM.gov: The first time you log in to SAM.gov after June 29, 2018, you’ll be asked to create a login.gov user account (if you don’t already have one).
 Going forward, you will use your login.gov username and password every time you log in to SAM.gov.
 Your current SAM.gov username and password will no longer work.
 If you are renewing or registering a new entity in SAM.gov, you must mail an original, signed notarized letter stating that you are the authorized Entity Administrator for the entity associated with the DUNS number.
 Read the FAQs to learn more about these process changes.
 Currently SAM.gov recommends that registrations and renewals submit their notarized letters at least 45 days in advance of expiration dates or anticipated needs.
 Please note that you will be unable to access Grants.gov Workspace or fillable application forms until your SAM.gov registration is active.

-The National Endowment for the Humanities, an independent federal agency in the executive branch, provides general operating support grants to 56 state and jurisdictional humanities councils.
-The councils operate, as designated by Congress, in each of the fifty states as well as in American Samoa, the Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
+The National Endowment for the Humanities (NEH), an independent federal agency in the executive branch, provides general operating support grants to 55 state and jurisdictional humanities councils.
+The councils operate, as designated by Congress, in each of the fifty states as well as in American Samoa, the Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, and Puerto Rico.
 Federal/State Partnership is the NEH office designated to work with the councils.

-The Office of Federal/State Partnership is a collaborative effort that links a national federal agency with the state and jurisdictional humanities councils.
-The office serves the two primary strategic goals of the National Endowment for the Humanities: advancing knowledge and understanding of the humanities and increasing public awareness of, access to, and support for the humanities in the United States.
-State humanities councils make high-quality humanities education and lifelong learning readily available at the state and local level, uniquely tailored to community interests and needs and drawing upon local resources and experiences.
+The Office of Federal/State Partnership is the liaison between NEH and the state and jurisdictional humanities councils.
+The council community helps NEH realize its two primary strategic goals: advancing knowledge and understanding of the humanities and increasing public awareness of, access to, and support for the humanities in the United States.
+Through grant-making and initiatives state humanities councils make high-quality humanities education and lifelong learning readily available at the state and local level, uniquely tailored to community interests and needs and drawing upon local resources and experiences.
+They also help extend the reach of NEH-funded projects and ensure that NEH remains connected to local and regional communities.

 Please note: this grant opportunity is only for recognized state humanities councils, currently listed here: https://www.neh.gov/about/state-humanities-councils